backstage/backstage/docs/integrations/index.md

 ## Configuration

-Integration are configured at the root level of `app-config.yaml` since integrations are used by many Backstage core features and other plugins.
+Integrations are configured at the root level of `app-config.yaml` since integrations are used by many Backstage core features and other plugins.

 Each key under `integrations` is a separate configuration for a single external